johnxy84/Current.Xamarin.ios/README.md

 Get the current ViewController being displayed to the user.

+Include the namespace
+using Xamarin.Plugin

-Call Current.CurrentViewController wherever in your xamarin.ios app
+Call CurrentViewController.Current.ViewController wherever in your xamarin.ios app

-var viewcontroller = Current.ViewController;
+var viewcontroller = CurrentViewController.Current.ViewController;